Skip to content

 Next Steps

-Once the management cluster is set up, you can proceed to:
+Once the management cluster is set up, create hosted clusters: